Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   2. You will see a new visualization element has been created under our table.
 In the left-hand bar you will see a dropdown that lists all of the visualizations that Sigma currently supports.
 Select the bar chart.

   3. On the X-Axis click the plus icon and add our "Store Region" column.
 Notice that Sigma allows you to search for the column you would like to add.
-We can also drag values onto the axies instead of using the add button.
+We can also drag values onto the axis instead of using the add button.
 Find "Revenue" in the list of columns and drag it to the Y-axis.
 The value will automatically aggregate and become "Sum of Revenue".
 Double click the header on the bar chart and name it Revenue by Store Region.

 ![build13](assets/buildworkbook_13.png)
 ![build14](assets/buildworkbook_14.png)

   4. Click the 'kebab' (3 dots) on the top right hand side of the element.
-From the drop down, select move to new page.
+From the drop down, select 'move to new page'.
 This will create a new page in our workbook to hold our visualizations.
 Rename this new page "Customer Portal".

 ![build38](assets/buildworkbook_38.png)

   5. Now let's look at our sales over time to get an understanding of how we are trending.
-Another way to create a new chart is by selectiong the plus icon on the top of the left hand pannel next to our 'Page Overview' title.
+Another way to create a new chart is by selectiong the plus icon on the top of the left hand panel next to our 'Page Overview' title.
 Click on this icon to get a list of elements that we can add to our canvas, and choose 'Viz'.

 ![build16](assets/buildworkbook_16.png)